 PureVPN has a unique feature that isn’t very common among VPN providers.
 Split tunneling allows you to direct which programs are routed through the VPN and which use your standard connection.
 This makes it extremely easy to encrypt and send browser traffic through non-local servers, allowing you to access Facebook and other blocked sites while maintaining a standard internet connection for other apps and programs.

 VyprVPN has some unique privacy features that makes it a great choice for bypassing censorship and site blocks.
-The company behind VyprVPN owns and operates its entire network of servers, over 700 spread across 70 locations.
+The company behind VyprVPN owns and operates its entire network of servers, over 700 spread across 70 locations — that’s over 200,000 IP addresses at your disposal to mask your location.
 This means encrypted data is never seen by an outside company.
 It also lets VyprVPN build and customize its hardware and software to deliver better speeds and stronger encryption, all without sacrificing user privacy.

 VyprVPN rounds out its feature set with unlimited bandwidth, good device support, no file type restrictions, and a great zero-logging policy.
 The proprietary Chameleon technology offered with some plans also helps users bypass ISP throttling and network congestion, which can actually speed up your connection!